hublo/hublo-growth-permission-clean-architecture/plan.md

-# Leveraging Clean Architecture For Enhanced Permission Management
+# How we did Clean Architecture

 ## Introduction (1 min)

 - Briefly introduce the team and the topic.
-- Outline the objectives of the presentation.
+(1 slide)
+- 1 sentence to introduce the plan.
+(1 slide)

 ## Context (2 min)

-- Describe the need for a new system to manage user permissions.
-  - historic, legacy (sails, etc)
-- Explain the choice of a clean design approach.
-- Highlight the discussion process that led to the selection of clean architecture.
+- New project Prmission.
+White card (1 slide)
+- Dealing with heavy legacy sails JS (1 slide)
+- How to do it profitable to HUBLO and tech team.
+Think Platform.
+(1 slide)

-## Why clean architecture?
-(3 min) "TOOM"
+## Clean Architecture (10 min) "TOM/PIERRE"

-- Define clean architecture and its relevance to the project (SOLID, etc.)

-- Explain the alignment of clean architecture principles with the project's goals.
+- to be planned and designed

-## Architecture Overview (5 min)
+## How we did it (15 min) "AMROU/VALENTIN"

-- Present the architecture of the system.
-  - Schemas
-- Illustrate how clean architecture influences the architectural decisions.

-## Components and Implementation (5 min)

-- Detail the key components of the system (e.g., entities, use-cases, ports, builders, repositories).
-- Showcase code snippets/examples in TypeScript.
-- Explain how TypeScript enhances clean architecture implementation (type safety, interfaces, etc.).
+- to be planned and designed

-## Benefits of the Chosen Approach (5 min) "TOOM/VALE"
+## Benefits of the Chosen Approach (5 min) "TOM/VALE"

 - Clean Code and Maintainability:
   - readability, clear function name